fpereiro/gotoB/tutorial/tutorial.md

 - [CSS](https://en.wikipedia.org/wiki/CSS) files are *stylesheets*, which determine how the HTML looks.
 - [JS](https://en.wikipedia.org/wiki/JavaScript) files are *code*, which can modify the HTML & CSS and communicate with the backend.

 Modern webapps - including those built with gotoв - are reliant on JS.
 But they still use HTML & CSS.
-Even the most modern frontend frameworks still need to rely on HTML and CSS to create web apps.
+Even the most modern frontend frameworks still rely on HTML and CSS to create web apps.

 The HTML and CSS represent the actual content of the page.
 HTML is what is shown on the page, while the CSS changes the way that the HTML looks.
 JS is usually there to produce some changes on the HTML and CSS, but it is not strictly necessary and it is actually possible (although nowadays rare) to write webapps without JS.

-HTML, CSS and JS are text files, really.
+HTML, CSS and JS files are text files, really.
 They have to conform to certain rules (very strict ones in the case of JS), but they are humanly readable and can be opened on any text editor.

 When you load a webpage, an HTML file (which is text that conforms to certain rules, nothing else) may contain further CSS or JS inside of it.
 These CSS or JS files are also text, also conforming to certain rules.